pie-lang/pie/README.md

 The features I want to Pie to have:

 - scripting language
-- static typing
+- statical typing
-- imperative/functional/(object oriented ?)
+- imperative/functional
+- pattern matching